sebasjm/antlr/README.txt

   // If they didn't specify a -o dir so just write to location
   // where grammar is, absolute or relative

+* does error checking on unknown option names now

 New features